RensHofman/SeismicMatch/README.md

 The project parameters that can be adjusted are listed below.

 #### performance settings:
 These settings control the performance of SeismicMatch.
-When the configuration file is created, the optimal settings are automatically detected from your system.
+When the configuration
+file is created, the optimal settings are automatically detected from your system.
+If you wish to use full CPU mode, set `n_gpu` to 0.
+This is the default setting
+if no graphics card is available.

 - **n_cpu** *(int, optional)*: maximum number of parallel processes to be
       used.
 Defaults to the number of cpu cores.